+- persistence of Candida species

+- poorly controlled diabetes mellitus

+- immunosuppression

-- endogenous and exogenous oestrogen (including pregnancy, HRT and possibly of the combined oral contraceptive pill) recent (up to three months before the episodes) antibiotic uses in the vaginal flora (37) val itch and vest recent (up to three months before the episodes) antibiotic use causing a doubtance
+- endogenous and exogenous oestrogen (including pregnancy, HRT and possibly the combined oral contraceptive pill)

+- recent (up to three months before the episodes) antibiotic use causing a disturbance in the vaginal flora (37)

 Vulval itch and vaginal discharge are typical presentations of VVC.
-Other motoms include soreness, burning, superficial dyspareunia and cyclical symptoms (37).
+Other symptoms include soreness, burning, superficial dyspareunia and cyclical symptoms (37).

 Persons presenting with recurrent VVC should have a clinical examination.
 If this is not possible, a high vaginal swab (HVS) of the discharge should be taken for Gram stain and/or phase contrast wet film microscopy (37).
-Molecular and nosis is also becoming available.
+Molecular diagnosis is also becoming available.